allaboutapps/cra-template-aaa-typescript/README.md

 ## Differences to the official TypeScript template

-- We strive to support Visual Studio Code as much as possible
+- We strive to support Visual Studio Code as much as possible.
 - Easy overwrite of configurations through a local `craco.config.js` file in the project.
-Also see [Craco](https://github.com/gsoft-inc/craco)
+Also see [Craco](https://github.com/gsoft-inc/craco).
-- Automatically installs compatible versions of popular libraries within our organization
+- Automatically installs compatible versions of popular libraries within our organization.
-- Support for compile-time safe i18n through customized typings and utils in the projects
+- Support for compile-time safe i18n through customized typings and utils in the projects.
-- Sample Login-Page in the frontend code
+- Sample Login-Page in the frontend code.
-- `eslintrc` is overwritable and still coming with full tslint support.
+- `eslintrc` is overwritable.

+## Development

+To test the template run `yarn test`.
+This will create a new project in `template-test`.

-## How tu publish a new version
+## How to publish a new version

 To publish new versions use np (https://www.npmjs.com/package/np).